andrewlee91/Clean-Twitter/README.md

 # Clean-Twitter
-A small script to scrub tweets and likes from your Twitter account.
+Scrub tweets and likes from your Twitter account.

 ## Requirements
 - Python 3.6